No need to worry your pretty little head about your surroundings in Google Meet meetings anymore!

 How to Blur your Background in Google Meet

 The background blur will not be on by default, as it can slow your system somewhat down.
 So, you’ll need to turn it on in the meeting whenever you want to use it.
 Google also advises turning off the feature when you want other apps to run faster on your computer.

 To blur your background before joining the meeting, go to the self-view screen on the ‘Meeting ready’ page.
-On the bottom right corner of the screen, click the ‘Turn on Background Blur’ button.
-Then click the ‘Join now’ button to enter the meeting with your background already blurred.
+On the bottom right corner of the screen, click the ‘Change Background’ button.